modelum/AgileSchemaEvolver/README.md

    git commit -m "Umugram.orion"
    git push origin main
    ```
-3. Once uploaded, the changes will appear minutes later in the Github > Security > Code Scanning section, where you can see the result of the `codeql-analysis.yml` workflow execution.
+3. Then, the changes will appear minutes later in the Github > Security > Code Scanning section, where you can see the result of the `codeql-analysis.yml` workflow execution.

 4. To make a decision, there are two possible messages after this step.
 The header must be empty (--allow-empty):
 - orion(accept): nombre_fichero.orion, description
 - orion(cancel): nombre_fichero.orion

-5. Sending cases:
+5. Depending on the chosen option, the following git commands must be executed:
 - Acceptation case.
    ```bash
    git add Umugram.orion